 About the Journal

-The Wabash Center Journal on Teaching is an online, open-access, peer-reviewed quarterly journal on teaching in the fields of religious and theological studies in higher education.
+The Wabash Center Journal on Teaching is an online, open-access, peer-reviewed journal on teaching in the fields of theological and religious studies in higher education.

-The journal is edited by The Wabash Center for Teaching and Learning in Theology and Religion (which is fully funded by Lilly Endowment Inc.), and is published through arrangements with Atla.
+The journal is edited by The Wabash Center for Teaching and Learning in Theology and Religion (which is fully funded by Lilly Endowment Inc.), and is published through arrangements with ALTA Serials.

 Teaching Theology and Religion

 The Wabash Center has edited the Wiley-Blackwell journal, Teaching Theology & Religion (TTR ) since 1997, and will complete that work with the October 2019 issue (22:4).
 The manuscripts to be published in TTR through that date are already in the editorial review process.